• Home

 Impressive Fanes plateau.

-On the right, not visible in the photo, there are another huts from where you can climb La Varella.
-This is Ücia Lavarela (Lavarela hut) and close to it is also Ücia de Fanes (Fanes hut).
-You can locate them on the interactive map given above.
+On the right, not visible in the photo, there are two other huts from where you can climb La Varella: Ücia Lavarela (Lavarela hut) and, close to it, Ücia de Fanes (Fanes hut).
+You can locate them on the interactive map above.

-They are at high elevation, 2042 and 2060 meters respectively, but a car access is only to Pederu hut which is at 1548 m (5079 ft) elevation, and there is a long walk from there to these two huts.
+They are at high elevation, 2042 m and 2060 m respectively, but car access is only possible to Pederù hut (1548 m, 5079 ft).
+From there it is a long walk to these two huts.

-This mountain’s normal route is very similar to what I have experienced in my climb of Sasso Piatto two days earlier.
-So you do not need any special equipment, any hiking boots will be fine, and a day pack.
+The normal route on this mountain is very similar to what I experienced two days earlier on Sasso Piatto.
+You do not need any special equipment.
+Normal hiking boots are fine, together with a day pack.

 Final thoughts

-In summary, I had a great day while climbing Piz La Varella although indeed it was surprisingly cold and windy.
-You have seen my timing, and I can say I was not in best shape, so this is a realistic timing for anybody.
-I have included this mountain in my list of best mountains to climb in Dolomites without special equipment.
+In summary, I had a great day climbing Piz La Varella although it was surprisingly cold and windy.
+You have seen my timing.
+I was not in the best shape, so this is a realistic time for most people.
+I have included this mountain in my list of best mountains to climb in the Dolomites without special equipment.

-Just make sure you are well-informed about weather to avoid unpleasant surprises.
-I always have full waterproof equipment with me no matter the weather forecast.
+Just make sure you are well informed about the weather to avoid unpleasant surprises.
+I always carry full waterproof equipment with me, no matter what the forecast says.

-During this trip to the Alps I climbed a few other mountains, so you can read about my tours to Tofana di Rozes, Piz Boe, and Sasso Piatto.
-I was in the area again very recently, and climbed Cima delle Nove, so please follow the link to read my report.
+During this trip to the Alps I climbed several other mountains.
+You can read about my tours to Tofana di Rozes, Piz Boe, and Sasso Piatto.
+I was in the area again very recently and climbed Cima delle Nove, so follow the link to read the report.

 Please join us at our Facebook group Dolomites Visitors Hub.
-Thank you for reading, there is a comment box below so let me know if you have questions or comments.
+Thank you for reading.
+There is a comment box below, so feel free to leave questions or comments.

 Spread the love